davatorium/rofi/README.md

 This version is based on the version from [Sean Pringle](http://github.com/seanpringle/simpleswitcher).
 All credit for this great tool should go to him.

+Some of the features of rofi are:

 * Switcher centered on screen (or monitor for multi-head).

 * Vertical list with two columns:
+    1. Desktop number (optional, not shown in i3 mode)
-	1. Window class.
+	2. Window class.
-	2. Window title.
+	3. Window title.

 * Controls like dmenu:
 	* Type to filter windows.